Jasurbek-Sharofiddinov/IUT-DEVS/README.md

 # IUT-DEVS
-These will be IUT-DEVS project, here you can find developers who study at Inha University in Tashkent
+This will be IUT-DEVS project, here you can find developers who study at Inha University in Tashkent